- Buyers inspections

 Below is a sample report – this is not a ‘doctored’ report, this is an actual report with the address and client information removed.
 If you don’t like looking at the report in this format, click the following link for a .pdf version of our Sample Home Inspection Report.

 All of our home inspectors are proud members of ASHI, the American Society of Home Inspectors.
 As such, we abide by the ASHI Code of Ethics, as well as the ASHI Standards of Practice, which sets forth the minimum requirements for a home inspection.
 The list below incorporates the ASHI Standards of Practice, but also incorporates part of the Structure Tech list of Best Practices for a home inspection.
 This list is written in the same order as our inspection reports.
-We think this is a pretty boring list, but we occasionally get asked about some of these specific items, so here they are.
+We think this is a pretty boring list, but we occasionally get asked about some of these specific items, so here are the items included in our inspection of single family homes and townhomes:

 - We walk roofs to inspect them.
 Some common-sense exceptions would be unsafe roofs, roofs not accessible with a 28′ extension ladder, snow covered, etc.